 Empowering customers to self-service themselves improves customer satisfaction and reduces the load on your support team.

-Proactively send customers updates, reminders and notifications about their orders.
+WhatsApp allows you to send templated messages to proactively send customers updates, reminders and notifications about their orders.

 Capitalize on WhatsApp’s high delivery, read and reply rates and allow your customers to take charge of their orders.

 With WhatsApp’s two-way interface customers can change address, reschedule deliveries, etc. Additionally, this improves delivery success rates and reduces reverse logistics charges.